-Life-long partners Arthur and Henry, living in the near-literal shadow of Orlando’s Magic Kingdom, come to terms with the legalization of same-sex marriage as they struggle to create a life together and capture a little bit of magic of their own.
+Life-long partners Arthur and Henry, living in the shadow of Orlando’s Magic Kingdom, come to terms with the legalization of same-sex marriage as they struggle to create a life together and capture a little bit of magic of their own.

 Timothy Mooney’s sparkling adaptation of the Molière classic follows Arnolphe as he plots to mold the object of his desire into the ideal wife— though perhaps the heart of a woman does not yield so easily.